3and4/Leither/doc/GongShi-en.md

 **Organization Distribute**
 The very first token distribution will be announced network wide, with reasons for scrutiny by the members.
 However the transfer of tokens between users is private, or public only to the relevant nodes.
 **Transfer between users**
 The transaction between two users is relevant only to themselves.
 After the transaction is confirmed, information attached with signatures of both users will be sent to the parent nodes of the users on Merkle tree respectively.
 Each parent node will record the changes in its own branch and broadcast the information among backup nodes in the same level.
-After new time sequence is created (less than 1s), transaction data becomes read only.
+After new time sequence is created (in less than 1s), transaction data becomes read only.
 Trustee nodes begin to check the branch bottom up and assemble branch information, generate synopsis.
 Level 1 trustee node assemble information and generate synopsis for the topmost node, and broadcast to nodes on each level.
 Both parties of a transaction record time sequence, synopsis of each level and its own account information.
 Transaction is finalized.
 One transaction waits at most 2 pulses (2s).